dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 > Single file holding all queries or multiple files?

-Single file holding multiple queries is a model I use to get a team get accustomed to this model (since a typical model for developers is to group them around an entity, e.g. `IUserServices`, `IOrderServices`, `IProductServices`).
+Single file holding multiple queries is a model I use to get a team get accustomed to this model (because a typical model for developers is to group them around an entity, e.g. `IUserServices`, `IOrderServices`, `IProductServices`).
 After they are familiar with the model, developers typically start to place new queries in new classes by themselves, because that's simply more maintainable and browsable.

 > Are there any problems you are aware of with your structure?